 And, even if you do take on some water, this kayak has a self-bailing drain valve, which will help you stay afloat as well as nice and dry even if the conditions call for some high seas.

-This kayak was specifically designed with anglers in mind, so it is a great choice for the fishermen out there.
+This manufacturer specifically designed this fishing kayak with anglers in mind, so it is a great choice for the fishermen out there.
 This kayak is a sit-on-top kayak, which is a bit different than what some people are used to.

 However, it has a 500-pound weight capacity, making it a great option for those who need to carry a lot of gear to their favorite fishing spot and who plan on carrying a lot of fish back home to the dinner table.